Youtiva — Client Success Coordinator Playbook

 Step 1 — Free

-A 90-minute working session where the team maps workflows, data, and decision points.
+A 90-minute working session — not a sales call.
+The CSS analyzes workflows, data, and decision points, then identifies the highest-ROI use cases.
 The client leaves knowing exactly what their system would look like.
 No commitment required.

 Step 2 — Free

-The team presents the custom architecture with a senior engineer.
-Timeline, deliverables, and full cost become clear before anyone pays anything.
+The team designs the custom architecture between calls, then presents it with a senior engineer.
+Timeline, deliverables, and full cost become clear.
+The client makes a fully informed decision before paying anything.

 Step 3 — Paid